liyong31/lisa2/readme.md

 * [MONA](https://github.com/liyong31/MONA)

-Swift is built on top of [Lisa](https://github.com/vardigroup/lisa) and relies on Spot and MONA to construct a DFA from a small LTLf formula.
+Lisa2 is built on top of [Lisa](https://github.com/vardigroup/lisa) and relies on Spot and MONA to construct a DFA from a small LTLf formula.
-When constructing a DFA from an LTLf formula with MONA, Swift translates an LTLf formula to a formula in first order logic, which is then fed into MONA.
+When constructing a DFA from an LTLf formula with MONA, Lisa2 translates an LTLf formula to a formula in first order logic, which is then fed into MONA.

 Complilation steps
 =======